Overview

 The first time that you turn on your computer, you will need to perform the following setup:

-- Follow the prompts on the screen to select your language, country/region, and wifi network if you are not connected to Ethernet.
+- Follow the prompts to select your language, country/region, and wifi network if you are not connected to Ethernet.

 - On-campus: To connect to USC Secure Wireless, use the following credentials: